What it is

 How it works

 Excel logical formulas are used to search for specific peptide sequences, quality scores, and modifications for every peptide identified in the dataset.
 Quality scores are set based on false positive detections.
 RMP is calculated based on allele calls and assumes that the detection of a single allele may either be heterozygous or homozygous.
-To account for linkage disequilibrium (LD), all GVPs in the same open reading frame are considered to be in the same haplotype block.
-Therefore, the combination of identified alleles in each block is searched for together in the thousand genomes consortium for each of the five populations, and a new genotype frequency is assigned for the haplotype block.
+To account for linkage disequilibrium (LD), all GVPs in the same open reading frame are considered to be in the same linkage block.
+Therefore, the combination of identified alleles in each block is searched for together in the thousand genomes consortium for each of the five populations, and a new genotype frequency is assigned for the linkage block.

 A word of caution

 Estimation of RMP is conducted assuming LD within each open reading frame and no LD between open reading frames.
 This is not a complete solution to account for LD, but an intermediate step in the process.
-Future versions of GVP Finder may incorporate haplotype-block combinations based on a linkage analysis.
+Future versions of GVP Finder may incorporate linkage block combinations based on a linkage analysis.

 False positive rates have not yet been determined, and may be due to proteomic artifacts, software analysis, or incorrect excel formulas.
 It is advised that you have matching genomic data to assess false positives in your data.
 If you notice a problematic GVP or an error in the spreadsheet, we'd love to hear about it and help fix the issue.
 Email email@example.com